Ginnie Mae’s Nonbank Servicing Share is Inching Up in ‘22

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding beginning June 10, 2022 and continuing.
+FEMA has issued a Fire Management Assistance Declaration for the state of Idaho to supplement state, tribal and local recovery efforts in the areas affected by the Four Corners Fire on August 18, 2022.
 The following counties have been approved for assistance:

 Public Assistance: